-I found this Sharon Olds poem in Jane Hirshfield’s lovely collection of essays, Nine Gates, and, as someone who who enjoys nature poetry, both as a reader and a poet myself, thought I’d share it:
+I found this Sharon Olds poem in Jane Hirshfield’s lovely collection of essays, Nine Gates and, as someone who who enjoys nature poetry more than the identity poetry so prevalent today, thought I’d share it for any other eco-fans in the crowd:

 The Winter After Your Death by Sharon Olds